Pessimistic Off-Policy Optimization for Learning to Rank: Additional Experiments

-To see how the LCBs perform with the increasing amount of less frequent queries, we select DCM and use the same setting as in \cref{sec:top 10 most frequent queries}.
-We vary the used queries whether the size of the improvements changes as we are finding the optimal list $\hat{A}$ on more noisy models trained on less data.
-In \cref{fig:03} we present comparable improvements to those of DCM in \cref{fig:01} and \cref{fig:02}, showing that LCBs perform well even with less frequent queries.
-Performing this experiment with CM and PBM corresponds with our findings here.
-So the results are clearly visible, we omit displaying of other baselines as they consistently perform significantly worse due to the linearity assumption.
+\paragraph{Less Frequent Queries} We study how less frequent queries impact the performance of LCBs.
+We use the same setup as in the \emph{Top 10 Queries} experiment and observe how the error changes as the number of queries increases.
+In \cref{fig:03}, we show comparable improvements to those of DCM in \cref{fig:02}, showing that LCBs perform well even in less frequent queries.
+We performed this experiment with CM and PBM as well and observed a similar behavior.